ImmutableCharlie/charlies-zimaos-app-store/README.md

-# Charlie's App Store for ZimaOS & CasaOS
+# Charlie's App Store for ZimaOS

 It works great for me, but mileage may vary.

+I have switched to using Runtipi, so there are no updates at present.

 ---